QuarkNerd/blog/hpowell/_posts/2015-03-20-ZeroMQ-Dirty-Intro.md

 </repositories>
 {% endhighlight %}

-And for Node.js there is the [zeromq.node](https://github.com/JustinTulloss/zeromq.node) binding:

-    Download and install the [C/C++ version](http://zeromq.org/distro:microsoft-windows)
+And for Node.js there is the [zeromq.node](https://github.com/JustinTulloss/zeromq.node) binding.
+First you need to download and install the [C/C++ version](http://zeromq.org/distro:microsoft-windows) and then:

     npm install zmq

 That wasn't so painful now was it.
 For those of you used to other messaging solutions you might be wondering where the brokers/gateways/etc. are.
 ZeroMQ doesn't provide any of that extraneous architecture out of the box so if you want them you'll have to write them (or better yet, steal them out of the guide).

 ## Let's do the mind warp ##
 ZeroMQ comes with 5 basic patterns

 * Synchronous Request/Response
 * Asynchronous Request/Response
 * Publish/Subscribe
 * Push/Pull
 * Exclusive Pair

 each of which comes with its own pair of sockets (some can be mixed-and-matched, but we'll worry about that later).

 ### Contexts ####